 Q: What is your job title and what are your typical responsibilities?

-Q: What are some of the common challenges you face in your job?
+Q: What are the most common challenges you face in your role?

 Q: What do you enjoy about your job?